blcxtranslations/blcx/_translated/chapter-0056.md

 completed: true
 ---

-Other than Ye Tian, there was also three other fellow disciples following after him.
+Other than Ye Tian, there were also three other fellow disciples following after him.
 Of the three, two of them were short and stout and looked exactly alike; the other was tall and lanky with an ordinary appearance and looked somewhat dim-witted.

 After hiding himself in the shrubbery, Lin Xuan did not make any movements and started to ponder.
 Of the disciples that entered the sect at the same time, Ye Tian was one of the outstanding talents.
 His cultivation could be ranked as one of the top five and was also someone that was spoiled and pampered by the elders.
 He normally looked down on everyone and treated the disciples that had lower cultivation than himself rudely.
 Why was he acting so out of character today?